JD Edwards licensing works as follows:

 Application User Licensing Model

-The Application User license (Named User) is the most common JD Edwards metric.
 Each named individual using the JD Edwards system requires an Application User license for each module or bundle they access.

-Application User licensing is straightforward and best suited for environments where each user needs full access to specific modules.
 It gives clarity (one license per person per module) and is easy to track via user lists.
 However, costs scale linearly with user count, which can become expensive as your organization grows.

-For example, Oracleโs price list shows core JD Edwards modules like Financial Management or Manufacturing at aroundย $4,595 per Application User licenseย (list price), so 100 module users would cost $459,500 plus 22% annual support.
-Every additional user adds an incremental cost.
+For example, Oracle’s price list shows core JD Edwards modules, such as Financial Management or Manufacturing, at around $4,595 per Application User license (list price), so 100 module users would cost $459,500 plus 22% annual support.

-The organization must also carefully manage user access, disabling accounts that no longer need access, to avoid โshelfwareโ (paying for support on unused licenses).
+The organization must also carefully manage user access, disabling accounts that no longer need access, to avoid “shelfware” (paying for support on unused licenses).

-Historical note: Oracle no longer sells new JD Edwards licenses as concurrent users, but some older agreements still have Concurrent User metrics.
-A concurrent user license allows a pool of users to share a limited number of simultaneous sessions (e.g. 100 concurrent users might cover 150 named people if only 100 are ever online at once).
+A concurrent user license allows a pool of users to share a limited number of simultaneous sessions (e.g., 100 concurrent users might cover 150 named people if only 100 are ever online at once).

-This model can save money in shift-based workplaces, but it requires strict monitoring of peak usage.
 If your contract has legacy concurrent user rights, be mindful that exceeding the concurrent count (even briefly) violates compliance.
-In new deals, Oracle expects named Application User licensing, so most customers moving forward will use the named user model.

 Custom Application Suite (CAS) Licensing

-Oracleโs Custom Application Suite (CAS) licensing lets customers bundle multiple JD Edwards modules into a single custom suite licensed per user.
 Instead of buying separate licenses for Financials, Inventory, Manufacturing, etc., you negotiate one combined license that entitles a set number of users to use all modules in the bundle.

-These users are typically referred to as โCustom Suite Users.โ For example, an enterprise might license 100 CAS users for a bundle including Financials, Procurement, and Inventory modules, giving those 100 people access to all included functions under one license umbrella.
+For example, an enterprise might license 100 CAS users for a bundle that includes Financials, Procurement, and Inventory modules, granting those 100 people access to all included functions under a single license umbrella.

 If you need many modules for the same user population, the CAS bundle approach can simplify administration and reduce costs.
-Oracle often provides a bulk discount when packaging modules in a CAS deal (versus buying each component a la carte).

-It also means you only track one user count across the suite, rather than ensuring compliance module-by-module.
-However, CAS licenses require careful scoping:
+It also means you only track one user count across the suite, rather than ensuring compliance module by module.

 - Not every JD Edwards module may be eligible for a CAS bundle (some highly specialized products might still need separate licensing).

-- You pay for broad access even if some users donโt utilize every module.
-If 100 CAS users are licensed for a bundle but only 60 use the Manufacturing module, youโre still paying for 100 users for that module in the bundle.
+- You pay for broad access even if some users don’t utilize every module.
+If 100 CAS users are licensed for a bundle but only 60 use the Manufacturing module, you’re still paying for 100 users for that module in the bundle.
 This can lead to over-licensing if not tailored to actual needs.

-When considering CAS, analyze the overlap of users across modules.
 CAS shines when the same users require multiple modules (e.g., an operations team that needs Finance, Supply Chain, and Manufacturing enabled for each person).

-It is less cost-effective if your user groups for different modules hardly overlap.
-In those cases, separate Application User licenses targeted to each group could cost less.
-The Oracle audit clause will still treat each CAS user as a named user, so keep the total CAS user count in compliance with regular user licenses.
+The Oracle audit clause will still treat each CAS user as a named user, so keep the total CAS user count compliant with regular user licenses.

 Enterprise Metric Licensing

-Some JD Edwards products can be licensed on an Enterprise metric instead of per-user.
-This model allows unlimited users, with fees based on a business size metric like number of employees, annual revenue, or $M Cost of Goods Sold.
-Essentially, you pay for the scale of the organization rather than individual users.
+This model allows unlimited users, with fees based on a business size metric, such as the number of employees, annual revenue, or Cost of Goods Sold.

-For instance, Oracleโs price list shows the Human Resources module is priced at $125 per โEmployeeโ (meaning all employees are counted) rather than per user.
-If you have 5,000 employees, an enterprise metric license for JD Edwards HR would cost 5,000 ร $125 = $625,000 (plus 22% support yearly).
-In return, any number of HR users or transactions are allowed, as the license covers the entire enterprise.
+For instance, Oracle’s price list shows the Human Resources module is priced at $125 per “Employee” (meaning all employees are counted) rather than per user.

-They also future-proof licensing against user growth โ you donโt need to buy more user licenses as headcount or revenue increases, until you cross into a new metric tier.
+They also future-proof licensing against user growth – you don’t need to buy more user licenses as headcount or revenue increases, until you cross into a new metric tier.
 However, there are important considerations:

 Comparison of JD Edwards License Models: The table below illustrates how the models differ in structure and cost: